Sheet Options

 Show only decimals

-Select to show only decimals.
+Select to display only decimals.

 Absolute value

-Select to show the absolute value.
+Select to display the absolute value.

 Hide if zero